jharwell/libra/docs/src/concepts/build-lifecycle.rst

   ``gcovr-report`` before running tests produces an empty or stale report.

-- **Analysis and docs are independent.** These phases do not depend on a prior test run and can run after configure and build only.
+- **Analysis, docs and formatting are independent.** These phases do not depend on a prior test run and can run after configure and build only.
 The ``analyze`` build preset sets ``"targets": ["analyze"]`` so that ``cmake --build --preset analyze`` runs analysis without building the full project first.

 The CI pipeline
 ===============